 In addition to the crop types shown on the maps, much of the land area in the Basin, particularly in the western and eastern areas, consists of non-irrigated pasture.
 These are not present on the map because they are not detected by the remote sensing approach.
 Some recently planted crops are also not shown on the maps because they were either not detected by the remote sensing approach or were planted subsequent to the most recently mapped year of 2016.
-These include a new vineyard along SR 166 in the western part of the Basin (which the remote sensing approach identifies as "idle" in 2016) and new olive orchards along SR 33.
+These include a new vineyard along SR 166 in the western part of the basin (which the remote sensing approach identifies as "idle" in 2016) and new olive orchards along SR 33.
 These additional land uses will be accounted for in the numerical modeling used to develop water budgets for the GSP.

-Figure 1-14 shows 2016 land use by water source in the Basin.
+Figure 1-17 shows 2022 land use by water source in the Basin.
 Almost all of the water use in the Basin is served by groundwater.
-There are 37 surface water rights permits in the Basin that allow up to 116 acrefeet (AF) per year.
-Much of the surface water use is for stockwatering of pasture land, which may not be included in the land use dataset shown in the figure.
+There are 40 surface water rights permits in the Basin that allow up to 116 acrefeet per year.
+The areas that are supplied by small seeps and washes and are not designated as surface water on the map.
+Much of the surface water use is for stock watering of pastureland, which may not be included in the land use dataset shown in Figure 1-17.

-Figure 1-15 shows the number of domestic wells per square mile and the average depth of domestic wells in each square mile in the Basin.
-Figure 1-15 shows a grid pattern where each block on the grid is a section that covers 1 square mile of land.
+Figure 1-18 shows the number of domestic wells per square mile and the average depth of domestic wells in each square mile in the Basin.
+Figure 1-18 shows a grid pattern where each block on the grid is a section that covers 1 square mile of land.
 The number in each square represents the average depth of the well(s) in the section.
-Most of the sections in the Basin that have domestic wells contain only one well, while twelve sections contain two wells each, three sections contain three wells each, four sections contain four wells each, and one section contains six wells.
+Most of the sections in the Basin that have domestic wells contain only one well, while fourteen sections contain two wells each, three sections contain three wells each, six sections contain four wells each.
 Wells range in depth broadly across the Basin, from as shallow as 120 feet below ground surface in the southeast portion of the Basin to 1,000 feet below ground surface in the central portion of the Basin.

-Figure 1-16 shows the density and average depth of production wells in the Basin per square mile.
-There is a wide distribution of production well density in the Basin (between 1 and 11 wells per square mile).
+Figure 1-19 shows the density and average depth of production wells in the Basin per square mile.
+There is a wide distribution of production well density in the Basin (between 1 and 12 wells per square mile).
 Depths of production wells range from 50 feet below ground surface (bgs) on the outer edges of the Basin, to over 1,200 feet bgs in the central portion of the Basin.

-Figure 1-17 shows the density and average depth of public wells in the Cuyama Basin.
-The Basin contains three public wells, one just south of New Cuyama, one east of Ventucopa and one at the southern tip of the Basin.
-These wells have depths of 855, 280 and 800 feet, respectively.
+Figure 1-20 shows the density and average depth of public wells in the Cuyama Basin.
+The Basin contains four public wells, one just south of New Cuyama, one southwest of New Cuyama, one east of Ventucopa and one at the southern tip of the Basin.
+These wells have depths of 855, 400, 280 and 800 feet, respectively.